paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: com.io7m.xom:xom  1.2.10
- - a level        2 dependency among 1 (possibly transitive) uses

-2013-10-25 16:16  1.2.10 ***
+   - a level 2 dependencies among 1 (possibly transitive) uses 2013-10-25 16:16  1.2.10 ***

 ========================================================================
 Presently in use: com.nativelibs4java:bridj  0.7.0
- - a level        3 dependency among 1 (possibly transitive) uses

-2015-03-08 16:48  0.7.0 ***
+   - a level 3 dependencies among 1 (possibly transitive) uses 2015-03-08 16:48  0.7.0 ***

 ========================================================================
 Presently in use: com.ning:compress-lzf  1.0.3
- - a level        3 dependency among 1 (possibly transitive) uses

-2017-03-14 02:49  1.0.4
+   - a level 3 dependencies among 1 (possibly transitive) uses 2017-03-14 02:49  1.0.4
 2014-08-16 04:32  1.0.3 ***

 ========================================================================
 Presently in use: com.squareup.okhttp3:okhttp  3.9.1
- - a level        2 dependency among 1 (possibly transitive) uses

-2017-11-18 19:39  3.9.1 ***
+   - a level 2 dependencies among 1 (possibly transitive) uses 2017-11-18 19:39  3.9.1 ***

 ========================================================================
 Presently in use: com.squareup.okio:okio  1.13.0
- - a level        3 dependency among 1 (possibly transitive) uses

-2017-05-12 16:24  1.13.0 ***
+   - a level 3 dependencies among 1 (possibly transitive) uses 2017-05-12 16:24  1.13.0 ***

 ========================================================================
 Presently in use: com.thoughtworks.paranamer:paranamer  2.8
- - a level        4 dependency among 1 (possibly transitive) uses

-2015-08-26 11:29  2.8 ***
+   - a level 4 dependencies among 1 (possibly transitive) uses 2015-08-26 11:29  2.8 ***

 ========================================================================
 Presently in use: com.twitter:chill-java  0.8.0
- - a level        3 dependency among 1 (possibly transitive) uses

-2017-02-23 22:57  0.7.7
+   - a level 3 dependencies among 1 (possibly transitive) uses 2017-02-23 22:57  0.7.7
 2017-02-23 19:53  0.8.4
 2017-02-23 19:16  0.9.2